WordPress/gutenberg/platform-docs/docs/create-block/transforms.md

 **Example: Let's declare a transform from our Gutenpride block to Heading block**

-To declare this transformation we add the following code into the heading block configuration, which uses the `createBlock` function from the `@wordpress/blocks` package to create a new block:
+To declare this transformation we add the following code into our Gutenpride block configuration, which uses the `createBlock` function from the `@wordpress/blocks` package to create a new block:

 ```js
 transforms: {